youth workshop program

 For more information and to RSVP, email Kim Maxwell at [email protected].

-OPC’s Youth Workshop leads high school students (from incoming freshman to recently graduated seniors) through a process of writing, developing, and presenting their own dramatic works under the tutelage of veteran writing and acting coach Kim Maxwell and writer, director, performer Lily Brown.
-Participants are also mentored by OPC playwrights, actors, directors, and dramaturges who guide the students through writing and acting exercises, lead inspiring Q&As, and offer dramaturgical/editorial support on their work.
-This process culminates when the young writer-performers take the stage with their raw and uncensored material during a special performance event.
+OPC’s Youth Workshop leads high school students (from incoming freshman to recently graduated seniors) through a process of writing, developing, and presenting their own dramatic works under the tutelage of veteran director and writing / acting coach Kim Maxwell and writer, director, performer Lily Brown.
+Throughout the 10 days, students are also mentored by visiting artists – OPC playwrights, actors, directors, dramaturgs, staff, Youth Workshop alum and more – who guide the students through further writing and acting exercises, lead inspiring Q&As, and offer dramaturgical/editorial support on their work.
+This process culminates when the young writer-performers take the stage with their raw and uncensored material during a special performance event alongside the OPC Interns and Writers In Residence.

 Each Youth Workshop participant receives a highly coveted OPC Company Pass, allowing them to attend all OPC New Works Festival readings and special events!